Sustainable Gift Wrapping

 Here’s a challenge – what could you use in your recycling bin to wrap a gift right now?
 Probably more than you think.
 If you paint it, stick some scrap fabric or unused clothing fabric to it or even post-it wrap it, it still counts!
 We wanted to share some of the most common examples of upcycled wrapping we have stumbled upon.
 All of them work well on their own or even better with some personalised drawing, words or stamps to give some added wow.
 Or simply a sprig of Rosemary or winter foliage tied on with string.

 - Charity shop large size books

 - Old clothes

 - household recycling

 Reusable Gift Wrapping Made From Fabric

-Getting non-traditional you can use baskets, reusable storage containers, glass jars, cute tins and bento boxes.
-One of my favourite stories is from a fabulous eco-wrapper who for the men in her life used variously T-shirts and socks as wrapping.
+Lets think outside the box.
+You can use baskets, reusable storage containers, glass jars, cute tins and bento boxes instead of buying new gift boxes and bags.
+One of our favourite stories is from a fabulous eco-wrapper who for the men in her life used various T-shirts and socks as gift wrapping.